phac-nml/mikrokondo/README.md

 - Container service (Docker, Singularity, Apptainer have been tested)
 - The source code: `git clone https://github.com/phac-nml/mikrokondo.git`

+# Usage
+Please check out the documentation for usage instructions here: [docs](https://phac-nml.github.io/mikrokondo/)

+Under the usage section you can find example commands, instructions for configuration and a reference to a utility script to reduce command line bloat!

 ## Resources to download